geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

 Styles
 ------

 Like any WMS layer or layer group available from GeoServer, a comma-separated list of styles may be supplied in the WMS GetMap `styles` parameter.
 If no style name is requested, the default style will be used for that layer.
-For single-layer (or layer group) requests, the set of alternate styles is presented as an option list in the layer preview map's layer control, with the currently requested style indicated.
+For single-layer or single-layer group requests, the set of alternate styles is presented as an option list in the layer preview map's layer control, with the currently requested style indicated.

 .. figure:: images/mapml_preview_multiple_styles_menu.png